Canada expresses ‘serious’ concerns about ‘lex CEU’ amendment

-Canada is “seriously concerned” by the Hungarian Parliament’s recently passed legislation on higher education, which it sees as threatening “to endanger academic freedom in Hungary and the operations of the Central European University (CEU),” Isabelle Poupart, Canadian Ambassador to Hungary, Slovenia and Bosnia & Herzegovina, said in a statement issued today.
+Canada is “seriously concerned” by the Hungarian Parliament’s recently passed legislation on higher education, which it says may “endanger academic freedom in Hungary and the operations of the Central European University (CEU),” Isabelle Poupart, Canadian Ambassador to Hungary, Slovenia and Bosnia & Herzegovina, said in a statement issued today.

 “While we welcome the commitment of Hungarian leaders on Saturday to engage about amendments to the education law, we urge them to quickly move from words to meaningful action,” the press statement says.